 So how did I get on with my trial of the SnoreMeds mouthpiece?
 Adjusting it to fit was quite straightforward; remembering to make sure it is the correct way up.
 Watching the short video on the molding instructions page is very helpful.
 Although it is not the best advice to pour boiling water straight in to a standard glass as it may crack it; a cup or mug would be better.

 So, mouthpiece molded, I tried it for the night.
 One part of the SnoreMeds mouthpiece that I like is the fact that it features two breathing slots in its design, allowing you to breathe through your mouth with the device fitted.
-I am one of those people who feel a little uncomfortable if I can't breathe through my mouth.
+Not as good as ZQuiet’s living hinge, of course, but not as rigid as the SnoreRX’s precise construction.
+I am one of those people who feel a little uncomfortable if I can’t breathe through my mouth.

 SnoreMeds says that it can take a week to get used to their device and although I had no problems getting used to it, as I have used various MADs for quite a while, I did when I first started using one.
 But if you have problems like finding it on the pillow next to you or excessive salivation, stick with it for a while and it should work itself out.
+If it doesn’t, a Tongue retainer like the Good Morning Snore Solution should help.
 When I first used MADs I found the best way to get used to them was to wear them while reading before bed.
 That way it was there and I almost forgot about it as I was dropping off.

 Did it work?
 Well for me my gauge on the effectiveness on any anti-snoring device that I try is how many bruises from my wife’s elbow I wake up with (I joke!).
 With the SnoreMeds mouthpiece in place my wife didn’t have to nudge me, so it worked very effectively for me from the first night.
 When I brushed my teeth in the morning I cleaned the device and put it in the supplied antibacterial case for the day.